PeterOzo/ARCH-and-GARCH-Modeling-and-Volatility-Analysis/README.md

 ## ARCH/GARCH Modeling & Volatility Analysis
-*FIN 666 - Advanced Quantitative Methods and Machine Learning in Finance*
+*Advanced Quantitative Methods and Machine Learning in Finance*

 ## **Business Question**
 How can financial analysts and risk managers effectively model time-varying volatility in financial markets using ARCH/GARCH frameworks to enhance risk assessment, portfolio optimization, and derivative pricing for both retail sales forecasting and equity index volatility prediction?